 Why set up a chat for socialization?
 Employees were having close friendships with each other pre-pandemic.
 But they can’t connect anymore because of pandemic impact on employeees.
 They do not see each other or only get to speak about work-related business.

 Encourage employees to engage in social activity, and be more receptive to mental health needs.
 Every business should have a mental health representative in the company to act as a go-to person for those struggling.

 Eye Tests to Measure Pandemic Impact on Employees

 When you don’t have any other ways to engage yourself, you have a tendency to focus all of your attention on streaming platforms, where you watch movies and television shows nonstop.
 It is more taxing on the eyes to stare at a screen for an extended period of time than it is to engage in talks with a person in person.
 The members of the team are not just staring at their computers, but also at more traditional displays such as their phones, tablets, or the television.
 The eyes get tired, there is a lack of concentration, and the ability to pay attention for longer is reduced.

 Offer eye tests to employees.
 It may seem like a strange company expense, but if your staff are spending all day staring at a screen and have no commute to break up the time spent on screens, it is worth it for their health.

-Do not forget to listen to staff concerns, your employees will be finding life weird and difficult since the pandemic, and with the cost of living rising, employees need your help to recover from what shook us all to the core.
+So, how to reduce the pandemic impact on employees ?
+Do not forget to listen to staff concerns, your employees will be finding life weird and difficult since the pandemic impact on us is duanting.
+And with the cost of living rising, employees need your help to recover from what shook us all to the core.

 Business Developmeny Manager at PAS InfoCom Technologies Ltd. Experienced in project management with a demonstrated history of working in the information technology and services industry.